FStarLang/PoP-in-FStar/book/intro.rst

    :start-after: SNIPPET_START: vec
    :end-before: SNIPPET_END: vec

-Operations on a vectors can be given types that describe their behavior in terms of vector lengths.
+Operations on vectors can be given types that describe their behavior in terms of vector lengths.

 For example, here's a recursive function ``append`` to concatenate two